 (iii) Will the fund charge performance compensation?

 Most funds charge an incentive allocation (usually 20% of net asset value appreciation).
-Fund Managers required to register as an investment adviser, or in some jurisdictions as an exempt reporting adviser, normally can only charge performance compensation from investors that are “qualified clients”, with some limited exceptions.
-The qualified client standard requires individuals to have a net worth (either individually or jointly with spouse) of $2.1 million, regardless of income.
+Fund managers required to register as an investment adviser, or in some jurisdictions as an exempt reporting adviser, are typically allowed to only charge performance compensation from investors that are “qualified clients”, with some limited exceptions.
+The qualified client standard requires individuals to have a net worth (either individually or jointly with spouse) of $2.2 million, regardless of income.
 The most crucial factor here is whether a fund manager is required to register as an investment adviser or exempt reporting adviser, either at the federal or state level.

 The next two questions will determine whether investment adviser or exempt reporting adviser registration is required, and therefore, whether the qualified client standard applies.

 (iv) Is the total AUM (including leverage) over $150 million?

 For fund managers with AUM over $150 million, the fund manager will be subject to SEC registration as an investment advisor, requiring the $2.2 million net worth qualified client standard.
 Normally, the fund manager will register the management company (investment manager entity to the fund) with the SEC as the investment adviser.
 For fund managers with less than $150 million AUM, state law will govern.

 (v) In what state(s) do the fund managers live?

 Commonly, the fund manager organizes the investment manager entity in the state where the majority of investment advisory activity occurs and place of business is located, usually where the primary fund manager resides.